Alex Rebar

 Alexander John Rebar (July 9, 1940 – November 19, 2021) was an American producer, writer and actor.
-He was most known for starring in the cult film The Incredible Melting Man as well as writing and producing films such as Beyond the Door, Demented, To All a Goodnight, and Nowhere to Hide.
+He was most known for starring in the cult film The Incredible Melting Man.

 Life and career

 He was born in Dallas, Pennsylvania on a farm where he rode horses.
 He attended Valley Forge Military Academy and Wilkes College before enlisting in the Navy as a Photographers Mate.
 After serving in the Korean War he moved to Paris where he co-founded and acted with the Studio Theater of Paris and managed a jazz club.

-In Rome, Rebar worked for Production Cinitalia Edizone doing voice dubbing for Marcello Mastroianni, Klaus Kinski and the Italian Mighty Mouse.
-One of his first appearances on-screen was the psychedelic Microscopic Liquid Subway to Oblivion with Ewa Aulin as a professor who is abducted by drug-addled hippies.
-He went on to write Beyond the Door (1974 film), a Rosemary's Baby (film) meets The Exorcist (film) knock-off before returning to Hollywood and making his star turn as the infamous (and aqueous)The Incredible Melting Man.
+In Rome, Rebar worked for Production Cinitalia Edizone doing voice dubbing for Marcello Mastroianni, Klaus Kinski and the Italian version of Mighty Mouse.
+One of his first appearances on-screen was the psychedelic film Microscopic Liquid Subway to Oblivion with Ewa Aulin as a professor who is abducted by drug-addled hippies.
+He went on to write Beyond the Door, a Rosemary's Baby-meets-Exorcist knock-off before returning to Hollywood and making his star turn as the infamous (and aqueous) The Incredible Melting Man.
 Rebar says he enjoyed the "bad guy" role as the monster because "When else do you get to ham it up like that?"